researchprofile/DiversityInclusionOfAirbnb/README.md

 - Run the `diversity.Rmd` script to perform the diversity analysis on the Airbnb user data.
 This script will generate insights and visualizations related to the representation of different demographic groups.
 - Run the `inclusion.Rmd` script to analyze the inclusiveness of Airbnb user interactions.
 This script will provide insights into the prevalence of homophilic and heterophilic interactions and their impact on user sentiment.

-Please note that the `host_guests_reviews.csv` file should be placed in the same directory as the R scripts for proper execution.
+Please note that the `host_guests_reviews.csv`,`host_anonimised.csv`,`guests_anonimised.csv` file should be placed in the same directory as the R scripts for proper execution.